flexera-public/policy_engine_training/01_introduction/README.md

 The [Policy Template Language](https://docs.flexera.com/flexera/EN/Automation/PTL.htm) is a domain-specific language (DSL) designed to simplify automation by providing a straight-forward, human readable language focused on the specific function policy templates serve instead of relying on existing broad-use programming languages.

 * The basic structure of the language resembles Ruby, with code organized into do-end blocks.
 It is not Ruby-based, and arbitrary Ruby code is not supported.
-That said, the superficial similarity to Ruby means that you can choose ?Ruby? in your favorite code editor to ensure that policy code is colored correctly.
+That said, the superficial similarity to Ruby means that you can choose "Ruby" in your favorite code editor to ensure that policy code is colored correctly.

 * Blocks of JavaScript code can be used on an as-needed basis to refine, manipulate, and combine data gathered from APIs.